p00temkin/arctang/README.md

 	..
    ```

-This allows us to track all the changes to the metadata made by the creator R4V3NI5QQSJNSYJZH63PJUN3O2HOVUX5N4OUO754H4STN472DES2MS5JSY (projectraven.algo) using metadata reconfig updates using the ARC69 standard.
+This allows us to track all the changes to the metadata made by the manager account R4V3NI5QQSJNSYJZH63PJUN3O2HOVUX5N4OUO754H4STN472DES2MS5JSY using metadata reconfig updates using the ARC69 (+ARC19) standard.

 ### Prerequisites